chipsalliance/f4pga-examples/docs/Understanding-Makefile.rst

 Constraint files
 ----------------

 Line 10 shows how you can specify what the constraint files are being used for your design.
-The general syntax depends on wether you are using XDC files or a SDC+PCF pair:
+The general syntax depends on whether you are using XDC files or a SDC+PCF pair:

 .. tabs::